Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Introduction

 In 1991, a three-dimensional (3D) map of the Galactic disk in the solar neighborhood was obtained for the first time, based on the distribution of young open clusters (YOCs) \citep[][ hereinafter \citetalias{ACCD1991}]{ACCD1991}.
 The map was tailored using the Kriging technique \citep{Krige1951, Matheron19631246}, which allowed the authors obtaining a detailed 3D view of the Galactic disk with only 82 sample points.
-It was also the first time that the mining prospecting toolkit, named Kriging or \textit {Krigeage} in its French designation, was incorporated into astronomy\footnote{See this page for a briefing of Kriging's application in astronomy: \url{https://hea-www.harvard.edu/astrostat/slog/groundtruth.info/AstroStat/slog/2009/mads-Kriging/index.html}}.
+It was also the first time that the mining prospecting toolkit, named Kriging or \textit {Krigeage} in its French designation, was incorporated into astronomy \citep{Lombardi2002}.
 Two years later, the idea of a whole corrugated disk rather than a bunch of undulating spiral arms was supported by the 3D analysis of the Galactic Cepheids performed by \cite{berdnikov1993}.

+Open clusters have been widely used in the study of the structure of the Galactic disk.
+Prior to Gaia there have been several catalogs and compilations of these objects whose best known representatives are: \cite{Lynga1982, Janes1982, Dias2002, Kharchenko2005}, and their updates.
+The determination of the parallaxes and proper motions of 20 stellar clusters obtained with the final Hipparcos calibration \citep{vanLeeuwen2009} deserves special mention and has played an important role as observational constraint of stellar evolution theories.
+Few of the papers derived from these catalogs deal with the 3D structure of the young Galactic disk.
+The vertical structure of the III Galactic quadrant has been one of the best studied issues \citep[][]{Moitinho2006, Vazquez2008}.
+Three observational features were reported in this quadrant: an extensive and deep depression called {\sl Big Dent} \citepalias{ACCD1991}, hints of the southern stellar warp \citep{DIRBE1994} and a stellar overdensity in Canis Major \citep{Newberg2002}.

 The vertical velocity field in the Milky Way has had a less rich history mainly due to the small number of good quality kinematic data.
 It was after the publication of systematic stellar-radial-velocity catalogs (RAVE, \cite{RAVE2006}; APOGEE, \cite{APOGEE2008}; LAMOST, \cite{LAMOST2012}; GES, \cite{GES2012}; GALAH, \cite{GALAH2015MNRAS}; among others), and \textit{Gaia} releases \citep{GaiaDR12016, GaiaDR2_2018, GaiaEDR32021} that the kinematic analysis could be extended to significant areas of the Galactic disk.